IsomorphicGo/isogoapp/Readme.md

 <p align="center"><a href="http://isomorphicgo.org" target="_blank"><img src="https://github.com/isomorphicgo/isogoapp/blob/master/static/images/isomorphic_go_logo.png"></a></p>

 # Isomorphic Go App (isogoapp)

 [![Go Report Card](https://goreportcard.com/badge/github.com/isomorphicgo/isogoapp)](https://goreportcard.com/report/github.com/isomorphicgo/isogoapp)

 A basic, barebones web app, intented to be used as a starting point for developing an [Isomorphic Go](http://isomorphicgo.org) application.

+## Live Demo
+Please note, that the isogoapp is rather simple and does not demonstrate all the features of Isomorphic Go.

+For a more comprehensive demonstration, please visit the live demo of IGWEB, an Isomorphic Go web application demo available at [http://igweb.kamesh.com](http://igweb.kamesh.com)

+The source code for the live demo is available here: [https://github.com/EngineerKamesh/igb](https://github.com/EngineerKamesh/igb)

 ## Installation on Unix-like OS